THE LAST TREATMENT

 The Last Treatment Program You'll Need

 A bold statement, but true for many of our patients!
 The profile of an ExSL patient is one who has had two or more residential treatments of 21+ days and has been unable to find lasting recovery.
 Our patients could give lectures in most programs on the disease of addiction, denial, communication, family systems, 12 Step programs, sponsorships ... and the list goes on.
 ExSL patients know how to "talk the talk," but can't (or won't) "walk the walk" of treatment and recovery.
 Typically, they are the wisest of the "treatment wise."
 The clientele in our ExSL program are those patients who haven't been successful in traditional treatment settings.
 We love the challenge, and so do the patients!
-There are no lectures in ExSL, only hard hitting, compassionate confrontation of the numerous cognitive and spiritual blocks that are keeping the patient from surrender and acceptance.
+There are no lectures in ExSL.
+Instead, patients go through intense group work on core addiction issues related to their pattern of relapse.
 Family sessions, in one-on-one settings and group, are included in the program.
-These meetings are meant to shed light on the family dynamics that have been infected by the disease and to allow healing to begin.
+These meetings are meant to shed light on the family dynamics that have been impacted by the disease and to allow healing to begin.

 Additionally, the concepts of therapeutic community, responsibility and accountability create an environment where the disease lives under a microscope.
-Behaviors, written and verbal statements, attitudes and beliefs are constantly being challenged and dissected.
-As a result, no stone is left unturned in ferreting out the core of the disease.
-Due to the complexity of issues, and the need to investigate and correct belief systems, a 60 day minimum stay is required after the assessment process of three to five days is completed.
+Behaviors, attitudes and beliefs are challenged and ultimately reshaped.
+As a result, no stone is left unturned in breaking down the disease.

 NEXT: ExSL Staff »